gadenbuie/garrickadenbuie-com/blog/respond-peer-reviews-with-pandoc/index.md

   - /blog/2013/08/09/respond-peer-reviews-with-pandoc
 title: Responding to peer reviewers with Pandoc
 categories:
-- Blog
-tags:
-- Academia
 - git
-- LaTeX
 - Markdown
 - pandoc
 - Productivity
 - Workflow
-- Writing
 ---

 I'm in the process of responding to the second round of peer reviews of a paper I've spent considerable time working on over the past year.
 Of course, this time around I've learned a few new tricks that make the whole process easier to manage...

 1. I spent an entire weekend converting the paper from Word to LaTeX.
 By hand.
 But it's now worth it.